General Messages > General Topics > Life of Faith

 38 Then He said to them, “My soul is deeply grieved, to the point of death; remain here and keep watch with Me.”

-A life of faith can include times of deep grief and distress.
-In the midst of sorrow and tears, we have to continue to be faithful.
-When thrust into such a situation, can we, like the Lord Jesus, pray, “Father, not my will but Yours be done”?
-Although at times we may ask, “Father, if it is possible, let this cup pass from me”, are we able to add to it, “yet not as I will but as You will” and mean it with all our hearts?
-Can we accept whatever our lot in life and continue to praise and worship Him, knowing that God’s will is perfect and that He is ever true to His character and word?
+The Lord Jesus lived the perfect life of faith, yet also one of deep anguish and agony.
+Even in such a difficult situation, He was committed to doing the will of God.
+When we are thrust into situations of deep grief and distress, will we be able to pray like He did?
+We may ask: “Father, if it is possible, let this cup pass from me”.
+But will we be able to add “yet not as I will but as You will”, and mean it with all our hearts?
+Can we accept whatever our lot in life and continue to praise and worship God, knowing that His will is perfect, and that He is ever true to His character and word?

 True quality of faith revealed in adversity